Interview – Lizzy Borden

 Metal Blade

 CrypticRock.com – Wow, that is different, but it worked out well.
-The album retains the classic Lizzy Borden sound and it has its heavier as well many melodic moments.
-As a songwriter, you have always done a good job of telling a story album to album.
+The album retains the classic Lizzy Borden sound and it has its heavier as well as many melodic moments.
+As a songwriter, you have always done a good job of telling a story from album to album.
 What inspired the story/theme behind My Midnight Things?

 Lizzy Borden – I did Deal with The Devil (2000), which was about religion, and Appointment with Death (2007), which was about death.
 I wanted something completely different for this theme, so I chose love.
 It seems obvious, but I really thought I could dig down deep and find some interesting things in there that would be interesting to pursue and try and write about.

-It took me a while to figure out how to write these songs, because when you take a topic like that, the most overused theme of most songs, I really wanted to find out if I could find my own way of doing it.
+It took me a while to figure out how to write these songs because when you take a topic like that, the most overused theme of most songs, I really wanted to find out if I could find my own way of doing it.
 That’s the umbrella over the whole thing.
 Then I usually create a main character.
-Once I get the theme and main character, then I can branch out and start bringing the songs to live based on all that.
+Once I get the theme and main character, then I can branch out and start bringing the songs to life based on all that.

 CrypticRock.com – Very cool.
 It is fun when there is a story and character, that harks back to the ’70s Glam Rock.
 Look at David Bowie, he created one of the best characters of all, right?

 Lizzy Borden – Yes, Ziggy Stardust is still around to this day, and iconic.
 That was the blueprint I used to put together Lizzy Borden.
 It was a combination of David Bowie and even The Tubes’ Fee Waybill, he created characters on stage too.
-Of course Alice Cooper and KISS, those were all my blueprints.
+Of course, Alice Cooper and KISS were all my blueprints.
 When I created this band, I needed to fuse them all together.
 I didn’t want to be like any one of them, but I wanted to take elements of each one of them.
 That is kind of how I created this.

 CrypticRock.com – Yes, and Lizzy Borden has stood the test of time.
 You do have your diehard fans in America too.

 I do feed off that audience and that audience response is such a big part of the way I created this band.
 I wanted to break down that wall and make the audience become a big part of the show.
 That was always my main thing.
 KISS did that, I think The Tubes did it too.
-I think Cooper and Bowie had that wall up, they wanted it to be a like a movie or something.
+I think Cooper and Bowie had that wall up, they wanted it to be like a movie or something.
 I really wanted to break that wall down.
 The audience has changed over the years, but it’s pretty amazing how that all has happened.
 I am 35 years in and to see the audience get younger…

 Metal Blade